ContextualAI/contextual-mcp-server/README.md

 ### AI Interface Integration

-This MCP server can be integrated with either Cursor IDE or Claude Desktop using the same configuration approach.
-Create or modify the MCP configuration file in the appropriate location:
+This MCP server can be integrated with a variety of clients.
+To use with either Cursor IDE or Claude Desktop create or modify the MCP configuration file in the appropriate location:

 1. First, find the path to your `uv` installation:
 ```bash